-Your company has reached the point where the only way to analyze your data on the scale needed to help your business succeed is to build or buy a data warehouse.
+Your company has reached the point where the only way to analyze your data - on the scale needed for your business to succeed - is to build or buy a data warehouse.
 How do you figure out how much it's going to cost?

 The unhelpful but oh-so-true answer: it depends.
-Implementing a data warehouse can cost anywhere from $200 to $2 million depending on the complexity and uniqueness of your data, the scale of your organization, whether you build the data warehouse from scratch versus buying a Data Warehouse As a Service (DWaaS), pricing structures, etc.
+Implementing a data warehouse can cost anywhere from $200 to $2 million depending on the complexity of your data, the scale of your organization, whether you build the data warehouse from scratch or buy a Data Warehouse As a Service (DWaaS), pricing structures, etc.

 And implementing the data warehouse is only one piece of the cost.
 You'll also need to consider ongoing costs such as maintenance.
-If the costs varies so widely, how do you come up with an estimate you can have any confidence in?
+If the costs vary so widely, how do you come up with an accurate estimate?

-In this article, we'll show you how to break down the components that go into the cost of a data warehouse, come up with a rough estimate, and get a return on your investment that will help your business thrive.
+In this article, we'll show you how to break down the components that go into the data warehouse cost, come up with a rough estimate, and get a return on your investment that will help your business thrive.

 What am I paying for?